Navigation

-When awarding contracts using the most economically advantageous tender route, the award criteria used in the evaluation may include environmental, social and other aspects provided there is a genuine link to the purpose of the tender and they are economically beneficial in the view of the contracting authority.
+When awarding contracts using the most economically advantageous tender route, the award criteria used in the evaluation may include environmental, social and other aspects provided there is a genuine link to the subject matter of the contract and they are economically beneficial in the view of the contracting authority.

 It is recommended that at the beginning of a tender exercise consideration be given to identifying environmental dimensions that are relevant to the requirement.
 Then, when evaluating the tender submissions, those best meeting the environmental criteria will be scored accordingly in the assessment process.
 In addition, consideration may be given to accepting variant tenders which can give the tenderers the opportunity to submit innovative, environmentally-friendly, tenders which will be evaluated against the stated criteria.